 The best part is that they don’t redden the skin so you can use the gloves just before going out without bearing a trace of irritation.

-I also moisturize immediately after because the pores are open and the lotion is easily absorbed by the skin.
+I also moisturize immediately after because the pores are open and the lotion, or in my case the argan oil, is easily absorbed by the skin.

 The Earth Therapeutics Exfoliating Hydro Gloves are an example of such amazing gloves.